coursier/coursier/doc/docs/api.md

 val resolution = start.process.run(fetch).unsafeRun()
 ```

-To get additional feedback during the resolution, we can give the `Cache.default` method above
+To get additional feedback during the resolution, we can give the `Cache.fetch` method above
 a [`Cache.Logger`](https://github.com/coursier/coursier/blob/cf269c6895e19f2d590f08811406724304332950/cache/src/main/scala/coursier/Cache.scala#L484-L490).

 By default, downloads happen in a global fixed thread pool (with 6 threads, allowing for 6 parallel downloads), but
-you can supply your own thread pool to `Cache.default`.
+you can supply your own thread pool to `Cache.fetch`.

 Now that the resolution is done, we can check for errors in
 ```scala mdoc:silent